LostProperty/deform_demo/README.rst

 1. Done - Display a form for a recipe

 2. Save a recipe (to the DB)
- - end point to create an entry in the DB
- - form to create an entry in the DB
  - mapping on post to model?
 How best to handle this
  - validation error
  - map with pstucts/cstructs?